mcliff1/myslsapp/react_base/README.md

 First time to download *NodeJS* Modules `npm install`

 To create a production build in the *build* directory `npm run build`

 To enable a dev watcher `npm run dev`

+Use `ws` to run the node JS webserver on porty 8000.